To be Eligible for the Program, you must:

 - Request two sets of transcripts.
 You will need one transcript to send with application for Sonoma State University (Admission and Records), and one transcript to be submitted to the Counseling Department with application packet.
 Unsealed transcripts provided by applicants are not acceptable.
 If you are applying to SSU, be sure to promptly respond to the request for transcripts from Admissions and Records.
 Remember to request a set of transcripts from SSU for the Counseling Department!
 The Counseling Department would like transcripts from all the institutions from which you received a degree and/or took any relevant (behavioral science) course work.

-- Your complete packet must be in our office by January 31 - Information Sheet, Autobiography, Letters of Recommendation, and transcripts (in sealed envelopes).
+- Your complete packet must be in our office by the Priority Deadline December 1.
+(Or no later than the Late Application Deadline date of January 13) - Information Sheet, Autobiography, Letters of Recommendation, and transcripts (in sealed envelopes).

 - You must either be enrolled at SSU as a post baccalaureate student or have submitted a CSU Graduate Application to Admissions & Records before the end of January.